 (You can see the pictures and the English translation of the food here.)

 Many thanks to Ayako Egawa for sharing this with us!

 You can learn more about Symbolic Foods Eaten Around the World for the New Year on a previous blog post.

 This article was posted on Tuesday, January 12th, 2010 at 12:22 pm and is filed under Countries & Cultures, Cuisine, Holidays Around the World, Japan, Japanese, Japanese Cuisine, Languages, New Years, Osechiryouri - Japanese New Years Food, Recipes of the World, Symbolic Foods for the New Year.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Symbolic Food Eaten for the New Year in Japan”